KittyGiraudel/site/_posts/2014-03-03-another-sass-button-library.md

 ## The color mixin

 The `button-color` mixin aims at dealing with color schemes.
-We have set up quite a few color schemes in the `$btn-background` map over which we've iterated to apply those color to the classes they belong to.
+We have set up quite a few color schemes in the `$btn-background` map over which we’ve iterated to apply those color to the classes they belong to.

 Now the mixin will actually apply the background-color to the button, as well as the hover/active state, and the border if not set to false.